Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning

-As score to optimize, we choose the Bayesian Information Criterion~\citep{schwarz1978estimating}, BIC for short, which is the common choice in score-based structure learning for ANMs and is asymptotically consistent~\citep{koller2009probabilistic}.
+As score to optimize, we choose the Bayesian Information Criterion~\citep{schwarz1978estimating}, BIC for short, which is the common choice in score-based structure learning for ANMs and is asymptotically consistent under the faithfulness assumption~\citep{koller2009probabilistic}, which we employ throughout this paper.
 For a DAG $G=(V,E)$ and a data set $D$ containing $n$ observations, it is defined as $k \cdot \ln(n) - 2 \ln(\hat{L})$ with $k$ being the number of parameters and $\hat{L}$ the maximized likelihood for the given DAG and data.
-The score can be decomposed into local scores $\text{BIC}_D(G, X) = \sum_{v \in V} \ell_D(X_v, X_{\text{Pa}(v)})$ and, for linear models with Gaussian noise, each local score is given by $\ell_D(X_v, X_{\text{Pa}(v)}) = n \widehat{\text{Var}}_D(X_v \mid X_{\text{Pa}(v)}) + \lambda \ln(n)\, |\text{Pa}(v)|$ with $\lambda$ being a penalty parameter.
-The BIC is score-equivalent: Its value is the same for Markov equivalent DAGs~\citep{verma1990equivalence} that imply the same conditional independencies.
+The score can be decomposed into local scores $\text{BIC}_D(G, X) = \sum_{v \in V} \ell_D(X_v, X_{\text{Pa}(v)})$ and, for linear models with Gaussian noise, each local score is given by $\ell_D(X_v, X_{\text{Pa}(v)}) = n \log(\widehat{\text{Var}}_D(X_v \mid X_{\text{Pa}(v)})) + \lambda \ln(n)\, |\text{Pa}(v)|$ with $\lambda$ being a penalty parameter.\footnote{Here, one needs to assume that the empirical covariance matrix is non‑degenerate and numerically well‑conditioned, excluding cases such as zero‑variance noise, high‑dimensional settings with $n < p$, or variance blow‑up severe enough to cause numerical instability.} The BIC is score-equivalent: Its value is the same for Markov equivalent DAGs~\citep{verma1990equivalence} that imply the same conditional independencies.
 In fact, with observational data under causal sufficiency and without additional assumptions, only such an equivalence class of DAGs is identifiable.
 Throughout, our target object is therefore the equivalence class of the underlying DAG, represented by a completed partially directed acyclic graph~\citep{andersson1997characterization}.